 Starting your very own blog is the best and easiest way to share your ideas and expertise with the world.
 If you think creating a blog from scratch sounds all too difficult and technical then you couldn’t be more wrong.
 Because making a blog is a lot easier than you think.
 It really is!

-This here is a step-by-step “watch over my shoulder” tutorial on how to start a WordPress blog from scratch with videos that are easy to follow and understand.
+This here is a step-by-step “watch over my shoulder” tutorial on how to start a blog from scratch using WordPress, with videos that are easy to follow and understand.

 But if you get stuck, feel free to send me an email and I will do my best to help you out.